 This farm in Newark has five acres of sunflower fields and 15 different varieties of sunflower.
-22 Acres Farm expects their sunflowers to be in bloom in August.
-The fields are open weekdays and closed on Sundays.
-There are quite a few special events happening on Saturdays in August including yoga in the sunflower fields.
+22 Acres Farm expects its sunflowers to be in bloom from late July to August.
+The fields are open throughout the week but closed on Sundays.
+There are quite a few special events happening on Saturdays, including yoga in the sunflower fields.

 Admission includes one cut sunflower per person and tickets can be purchased at the gate.
 And if you’re not much of a photographer they have one on site.
 She’ll take your photo for free and you pay if you want to download it.